pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 Pick up the hidden Max Ether.

-Gambler (Potion turn 1 if you're likely to die):
+> Take the center in Lavender if you are in danger of dying and have a low potion count.
+> Keep in mind that Growlithe is a range, Vulpix has QA, and the Poster Rocket's Raticate has QA.
+> This has an added bonus of saving a fly - digging from the rocket hideout will warp us directly to Lavender later

+Gambler:
-- Growlithe: BB + Thrash or Thrash x1-2
+- Growlithe: BB + Thrash or Thrash
 - Vulpix: Thrash

 Underground: pick up the hidden Elixer.